 A straight flush is five cards in a row that are all of the same suits.
 For instance, the numbers 9-8-7-6-5 are all in diamonds.

-The Straight Flush is the highest-ranking poker hand, consisting of five straight cards of the same suit.
+The Straight Flush is the highest-ranking poker hands chances of winning, consisting of five straight cards of the same suit.

 The Royal Flush is the best straight flush imaginable, consisting of A-K-Q-J-10 in the same suit: